axocomm/puff-puff-dash/README.md

 A `UNIQUE INDEX` has been created for links' `external_id`s to prevent duplicates.
 If any are encountered, updates will simply be merged in.

+#### Querying Links

+Links can be queried using JSON, or in the case of going through the frontend, a simple query language that will generate it.

+The structure is fairly straightforward:

+    {
+      "order": {
+        "field": "title",
+        "direction": "asc",
+        "type": "order"
+      },
+      "query": {
+        "where": [
+          {
+            "cmp": "like",
+            "field": "properties.subreddit",
+            "value": "woah",
+            "type": "where"
+          }
+        ]
+      }
+    }

+To simplify things, a simple query language is implemented, e.g.

+    where properties.subreddit ~ woah
+    order title asc

+Valid operators for `where` are `=`, `~`, and `/`.
+The `~` operator
+accepts a regex and is case insensitive.
+All link fields should be queryable, including `properties`, whose keys are accessible using `.` as shown above. `order` takes a field name and an optional direction.
+`tagged` will fetch links with the given tag, e.g.

+    tagged dead

+becomes

+    {
+      "query": {
+        "tagged": [
+          "dead"
+        ]
+      }
+    }

+and will return links tagged `dead`.

+Queries can be sent to `/links` by sending the above JSON.
+There is also a Rake task `:search` that accepts a `field`, `term`, and optional `show` that will perform the required `curl` command and print the JSON response.
+If `jq` is installed, it will pretty print, and if `show` (delimited by colon) fields are provided, will print only those.